usnistgov/nist-mud/docs/config/README.md

      }

 The JSON file above indicates that the MAC addresses 01, 02 and 03 are associated with the https://toaster.nist.local/super1 MUD URL
 At this point the server may fetch the MUD file from the manufacturer web site.

-For testing purposes, we also support POSTing the MUD file to the server using another API.
+You can also simply copy the MUD file to the mud cache.
+This is useful for testing purposes:

+    cp mudfile  karaf/target/assembly/etc/mudrofiles/

+You can then associate it with one or more device MAC addresses with a mapping as follows:

+      {
+       "mapping":
+        {
+            "device-id": [ "00:00:00:00:00:01",
+                            "00:00:00:00:00:02",
+                            "00:00:00:00:00:03"
+                ],
+            "mud-url": "file://mudfile.json
+        }
+     }